Finding

 About Asset Value Investors

-- Refer to Glossary on pages 105 to 106 of the Annual Report.
+Refer to Glossary on pages 110 to 114 of the Annual Report.

 Our edge

-Asset Value Investors specialises in finding companies which have been overlooked or underresearched by other investors.
+Asset Value Investors specialises in finding companies which have been overlooked or under-researched by other investors.
 Investments that for one reason or another are priced below their true value but can be made into profitable performers.

 AVI believes its strategy and investment style differentiate it from other managers in the market because of the following

-38 years’ experience of long-term outperformance following our distinctive investment style (annualised NAV total returns of +11.5% since 1985*).
+40 years’ experience of long-term outperformance following our distinctive investment style (annualised NAV total returns of +11.6% since 1985*).

 AVI actively looks for the catalyst within a company which will drive fundamental change.